abiodunadedokun/portfolio-projects/README.md

    - The 0.5 kg and 1.0 kg packages are the most popular.
 The business should focus on these sizes in its marketing efforts and possibly discontinue less popular sizes like 2.5 kg.

 #### d. **Boost Sales in Underperforming Countries**
-   - Sales are concentrated in the United States and United Kingdom, while Ireland lags behind.
+   - Sales are concentrated in the United States and the United Kingdom, while Ireland lags behind.
 Implementing localized promotions or exploring partnerships with coffee retailers in Ireland could help grow the market share there.

 #### e. **Revise Underperforming Product Offerings**
    - Liberica and Excelsa coffee types, as well as smaller and larger package sizes, performed poorly.
 The company could either improve the taste and marketing of these products or consider reducing their presence in stores.